Very few drummers can play while standing and singing at the same time. That is how powerful Sheila E was.

 On her first tour of the Glamorous Life album, she played the role of a frontwoman who briefly played the timbales during instrumental breaks.
 And when Prince put her entirely behind the throne on the Sign “O” The Times tour, she made everyone’s drop on a nightly basis.

-During the late-night and jam-heavy after-shows, Prince performed after the main event made everyone go crazy.
+During the late-night and jam-heavy after-shows, Prince performed after the main event making everyone go crazy and think that she is one of the best female drummers in the world.

 Later she worked on a few Ringo tours, in which she was basically the main drummer.
 One thing that amused her listeners was how she gave new life to everyone else’s hit.